"Dore Lake...contains some of our richest remaining stands of white spruce

 It was not until the 1940s, that timber companies and private entrepreneurs, began to exploit Dore Lake's virtually untouched wilderness country.

 In 1944, Waite's Fisheries of Big River, constructed a sawmill on Murry's Point, to produce lumber to make fish boxes.
 The mill employed approximately twelve to eighteen men.
 Andrew Snell and Erick Viden were in charge of the mill operation.
 The trees were felled during the winter and hauled to the mill by horse and there decked on the ice.
 They were sawn into lumber during the summer months.
 Waite's logged approximately three miles west of the mill.

 "The carriage and hush is a P.A. and has a three saw adjustable edger.
 A jack ladder is used.
 The mill is equipped with a Leach Circular re-saw and a McGregor Courley Planer, used in connection with fish box productions.
 The mill is fully enclosed.
-Smokestack is screened and roof of the mill is covered with corrugated metal".
+The smokestack is screened and roof of the mill is covered with corrugated metal".

 The annual cut of the mill was estimated at 125m C.B.F. in 1947.
 The setup of this mill could have handled more than this annual capacity.
-However, Waite's only took what lumber it needed for fish boxes.
+However, Waite's only took what lumber is needed for fish boxes.

-In 1949, the government put a high stumpage fee on trees that were to be logged.
+In 1949, the government put high stumpage on trees that were to be logged.
 It became impractical and uneconomical to continue Waite's mill operation, therefore it was dismantled.

 A second timber outfit was owned and operated by Verner Johnson in 1946 - 1947.
 His logging camp was situated at Spruce Point.
 He hauled the logs by cat swing and truck to a sawmill located at South Bay.
 The sawmill was operated by Anderson and Joseph Lumber Company.
 They operated with an ordinary circular sawmill set-up.
 The company delivered its lumber to Big River by truck.
 The mill was dismantled in 1948.